u3frajaeian/GithubUsers/README.md

     * Android Jetpack - a collection of libraries used for building Android apps
     * Hilt - a dependency injection library used for managing dependencies
     * Retrofit - a networking library used for making API calls
-    * Glide - an image loading and caching library used for loading images from network
+    * Glide - an image loading and caching library used for loading images from the network